Accelerating Inexact Successive Quadratic Approximation for Regularized Optimization Through Manifold Identification: Abstract

 \section{Abstract}

 For regularized optimization that minimizes the sum of a smooth term and a regularizer that promotes structured solutions, inexact proximal-Newton-type methods, or successive quadratic approximation (SQA) methods, are widely used for their superlinear convergence in terms of iterations.
 However, unlike the counter parts in smooth optimization, they suffer from lengthy running time in solving regularized subproblems because even approximate solutions cannot be computed easily, so their empirical time cost is not as impressive.
 In this work, we first show that for partly smooth regularizers, although general inexact solutions cannot identify the active manifold that makes the objective function smooth, approximate solutions generated by commonly-used subproblem solvers will identify this manifold, even with arbitrarily low solution precision.
 We then utilize this property to propose an improved SQA method, \ipn, that switches to efficient smooth optimization methods after this manifold is identified.
-We show that for a wide class of degenerate solutions, \ipn possesses superlinear convergence not just only in iterations, but also in running time because the cost per iteration is bounded.
-In particular, our superlinear convergence result holds on problems satisfying a sharpness condition more general than that in existing literature. \ifdefined\arxiv Experiments on real-world problems also confirm that \ipn greatly improves the state of the art for regularized optimization. \else \modify{Experiments on real-world problems also support that \ipn improves running time over some modern solvers for regularized optimization.} \fi
+We show that for a wide class of degenerate solutions, \ipn possesses superlinear convergence not only in iterations, but also in running time because the cost per iteration is bounded.
+In particular, our superlinear convergence result holds on problems satisfying a sharpness condition that is more general than that in existing literature. \modifyy{We also prove iterate convergence under a sharpness condition for inexact SQA, which is novel for this family of methods that could easily violate the classical relative-error condition frequently used in proving convergence under similar conditions.} \ifdefined\arxiv Experiments on real-world problems confirm that \ipn greatly improves the state of the art for regularized optimization. \else \modify{Experiments on real-world problems support that \ipn improves running time over some modern solvers for regularized optimization.} \fi

 \keywords{Variable metric \and Manifold identification \and Regularized optimization \and Inexact method \and Superlinear convergence}

 \subclass{49M15 \and 90C55 \and 49K40 \and 90C31 \and 90C55 \and 65K05}